Exhaust gas: Disease and early deaths

 Air pollution from fossil fuel use by industry, power generation, and transportation is estimated to kill over 5 million people each year.
 A 2013 study by the Massachusetts Institute of Technology (MIT) indicates that 53,000 early deaths occur per year in the United States alone because of vehicle emissions.
 According to another study from the same university, traffic fumes alone cause the death of 5,000 people every year just in the United Kingdom.
+A 2024 study published in the journal Environmental Research Letters suggested that 41,800 premature deaths in the US could be attributed to air pollution caused by roads and fossil fuel-powered transit.

 Researchers from the University of California, Los Angeles School of Public Health say preliminary results of their statistical study of children listed in the California Cancer Registry born between 1998 and 2007 found that traffic pollution may be associated with a 5% to 15% increase in the likelihood of some cancers.
 A World Health Organization study found that diesel fumes cause an increase in lung cancer.

 The California Air Resources Board found in studies that 50% or more of the air pollution (smog) in Southern California is due to car emissions.
 Concentrations of pollutants emitted from combustion engines may be particularly high around signalized intersections because of idling and accelerations.
 Computer models often miss this kind of detail.